Adverse Effects of Accounting Enforcement on Financial Reporting Quality – The Role of Auditor Conservatism

 Date Written: August 4, 2020

-Keywords: auditor conservatism, audit quality, discretion, enforcement, financial reporting quality
+Keywords: auditor conservatism, audit quality, enforcement, financial reporting quality

 JEL Classification: G38, M41, M42, M48